orcwg/orcwg/cyber-resilience-sig/README.md

 #### CRA FAQ

 The [CRA FAQ](https://github.com/orcwg/cra-hub/blob/main/faq.md) represents a community effort to collect and answer frequently asked questions about the Cyber Resilience Act (CRA) as it relates to open source.
 The purpose of this effort is twofold.
 First, consolidate community understanding of the CRA.
-Secondly, outline areas of the CRA which remain unclear and would benefit from Guidance from the European Commission.
+Secondly, outline areas of the CRA which remain unclear and would benefit from Guidance from the [European Commission][EU Commission].

-A first version of the CRA FAQ will be contributed to the CRA Expert Group in advance of the group's next in-person meeting on June 5, 2025.
+A first version of the CRA FAQ will be contributed to the [CRA Expert Group][] in advance of the group's next in-person meeting on June 5, 2025.

 <details>
   <summary>More info</summary>